Students aged 16 to 18 achieving 3 A grades or better at A level

 The main facts and figures show that:

-of the students entered for A levels for whom ethnicity was known, 77% were White, 11% were Asian, 5% were Black, 4% had Mixed ethnicity, 1% were Chinese and 2% came from the Other ethnic group
+- of the students for whom ethnicity was known, 76% were White, 12% were Asian, 5% were Black, 5% had Mixed ethnicity, 1% were from the Chinese ethnic group, and 2% were from the Other ethnic group

-overall, 13% of students achieved 3 A grades or better at A level
+- overall, 13.4% of students achieved 3 A grades or better at A level (including students for whom ethnicity wasn’t known)

-24% of Chinese students achieved 3 A grades or better, followed by 11% of Mixed students, 11% of White students, 11% of Other ethnic group students, 10% of Asian students and 5% of Black students
+- 24.8% of students from the Chinese ethnic group achieved 3 A grades or better, the highest percentage out of all broad ethnic groups, followed by 13.0% of students with Mixed ethnicity, 11.3% of White students, 10.9% of Asian students, 9.9% of students from the Other ethnic group, and 5.3% of Black students

 Things you need to know

-Ethnicity was not known for 18% of students who entered A levels in 2015/16.
+Ethnicity was not known for 18% of students who entered one or more A levels or applied A levels in 2016/17.
 This is mainly due to students attending independent (non-state) schools not having their ethnicity recorded on the Department for Education’s school census.
+Those with unknown ethnicity are included in the figures for ‘All’ ethnicities, and results for this group are shown in the table and download file.

 What the data measures

-This data measures the percentage of students in England aged 16 to 18 years who achieved 3 A grades or better at A level broken down by ethnicity.
+This data measures the percentage of A level students in England aged 16 to 18 who achieved 3 A grades or better at A level, broken down by ethnicity.

 Students aged 16 to 18 are typically in school years 12 and 13 (sometimes called 'sixth form').